islamsamy214/learning-kubernetes/README.md

 - A multi-container pod can be accessed through a command: `kubectl get pod <pod-name>`
 - A multi-container pod can be detailed through a command: `kubectl describe pod <pod-name>`
 - A multi-container pod can be accessed through a command: `kubectl exec -it <pod-name> --container=<container-name> -- command`

+### Readiness Probes
+- A readiness probe is used to check if a pod is ready to serve traffic.
+- A readiness probe can be added to a pod through a yaml file: `kubectl apply -f pod.yaml`
+- A readiness probe can be added to a pod through a command: `kubectl set readiness pod <pod-name> <key>=<value>`
+- A readiness probe can be removed from a pod through a command: `kubectl set readiness pod <pod-name> <key>-`
+- A readiness probe can be accessed through a command: `kubectl describe pod <pod-name>`
+- A readiness probe can be accessed through a command: `kubectl get pod <pod-name> -o yaml`

+### Liveness Probes
+- A liveness probe is used to check if a pod is alive and restart it if it is not.
+- A liveness probe can be added to a pod through a yaml file: `kubectl apply -f pod.yaml`
+- A liveness probe can be added to a pod through a command: `kubectl set liveness pod <pod-name> <key>=<value>`
+- A liveness probe can be removed from a pod through a command: `kubectl set liveness pod <pod-name> <key>-`
+- A liveness probe can be accessed through a command: `kubectl describe pod <pod-name>`
+- A liveness probe can be accessed through a command: `kubectl get pod <pod-name> -o yaml`

+### Logging
+- Logging is used to monitor the logs of a pod.
+- Logging can be accessed through a command: `kubectl logs <pod-name>`
+- Logging can be accessed through a command: `kubectl logs <pod-name> --container=<container-name>` or `kubectl logs <pod-name> -c <container-name>`
+- Logging can be accessed through a command: `kubectl logs <pod-name> --follow` or `kubectl logs <pod-name> -f`